-Located at the crossroads of Europe and Asia, Georgia has attracted since the dawn of time, the variety of its landscapes and culture, adventurers and traders.
-Baron de Baye, a 19th century French archaeologist has defined the Georgians as a people who think that their guests are a gift offered by the gods “Not only beauty seems eternal in this country, but also, kindness, bravery, the honesty of the Georgian heart.”
+Located at the crossroads of Europe and Asia, Georgia has long attracted adventurers and traders for its varied landscapes and rich culture.
+Baron de Baye, a 19th-century French archaeologist, defined Georgians as a people who consider their hosts a gift from the gods.
+“It is not only beauty that seems eternal in this country, but also the kindness, bravery and honesty of the Georgian heart”.

-Here the present meets the past and modernity is fertilized by tradition.
-According to Greek legends, Jason and his Argonauts came here to search for the Golden Fleece.
-Georgia today is strongly rooted in its tradition and, at the same time, stands at the forefront of the former Soviet bloc countries seeking to access, without violence, the values of modern democracy.
+Here, the present meets the past, and modernity is fertilized by tradition.
+According to Greek legend, Jason and his Argonauts came here in search of the Golden Fleece.
+Today, Georgia is firmly rooted in its tradition and, at the same time, in the vanguard of former Soviet bloc countries seeking peaceful access to the values of modern democracy.

-During the whole of the 29th century, Georgia, a sort of compromise between the Riviera and Switzerland, was the favorite resort country of the peoples of Eastern Europe who sought high peaks, sunny beaches, good food and his art of living well.
+During the 20th century, Georgia, a sort of compromise between the Riviera and Switzerland, was the preferred holiday destination for Eastern Europeans in search of high peaks, sunny beaches, good food and the art of living.

-Since the fall of the Soviet Union, the beauties of Georgia are opening to travelers in search of new spaces and a culture as surprising as ancient.
-From the shores of the Black Sea to the steep peaks of the Caucasus, from the rich vineyards of the eastern part of the country to the semi-desert lands, the natural beauties of Georgia and its extraordinary biological and climatic diversity make each visit a unique event.
+Since the fall of the Soviet Union, Georgia’s beauty has opened up to travelers in search of new spaces and a culture as surprising as it is ancient.
+From the shores of the Black Sea to the craggy peaks of the Caucasus, from the rich vineyards of the eastern region to the semi-desert lands, Georgia’s natural beauties and its extraordinary geological and biological diversity make every visit a unique experience.

 Golden Fleece Country